ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Introduction

-The goal of the high-hevel API is to increase the usability of libelektra for developers who want to integrate Elektra into their applications.
+The goal of the high-level API is to increase the usability of libelektra for developers who want to integrate Elektra into their applications.
 Applications usually do not want to use low-level APIs. `KDB` and `KeySet` are useful for plugins and to implement APIs, but not to be directly used in applications.
 The high-level API should be extremely easy to get started with and at the same time it should be hard to use it in a wrong way.
 This tutorial gives an introduction for developers who want to elektrify their application